jadecobra/python_tdd_exercises/source/data_structures_lists.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-* Looking at the error I see that the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor expects one argument but I gave it four, so I am violating the signature for creating lists.
+* Looking at the error I see that the `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ constructor expects one argument but four are given in the test, so I am violating the signature for creating lists.
 How can I pass in values correctly to this object?
 * I check out the `documentation <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ and see that `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_ takes in an `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_.
 An `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_ is an object that I can loop over
 * I change the left input of the ``self.assertEqual`` by putting the values in an `iterable <https://docs.python.org/3/glossary.html#term-iterable>`_, I will use a `tuple <https://docs.python.org/3/library/stdtypes.html?highlight=tuple#tuple>`_ for this example by placing parentheses around the values